How to Reduce Your Risk of Having a Delayed or Canceled Flight

 Check the airport website for possible construction-related delays

-If there are construction projects underway at your departure hub, some airport road lanes could be closed and there may be parking detours.
+If there are construction projects underway at your departure hub, some airport road lanes could be closed, and there may be parking detours.
 It’s best to know what plans are in the works at the airport so you can plan accordingly.
-(Ditto any possible delays on the highways getting to the airport.)
+(Ditto for any possible delays on the highways getting to the airport.)

 Arrive at the airport earlier than usual